What is Reflux, Reflux Ratio, and Optimum Reflux Ratio?

 In addition to the purity and number of stages, the reflux ratio is also affected by other factors such as energy consumption and the diameter of the distillation column.
 Higher reflux ratios result in more energy consumption, as more heat is required to vaporize the liquid reflux.
 This also leads to a larger diameter column, as more stages are required.

-Optimum Reflux Ratio in Distillation
+Minimum Reflux Ratio of Distillation

 This represents a condition of minimum reflux.
-Thus the minimum reflux ratio is that reflux ratio at which an infinite number of plates are required for the desired separation.
-At the minimum reflux ratio, the required heat supply for the reboiler and coolant supply for the condenser is minimum.
+Thus the minimum reflux ratio is the reflux ratio at which an infinite number of plates are required for the desired separation.
+At the minimum reflux ratio, the required heat supply for the reboiler and coolant supply for the condenser is minimal.Â

 Rd = Reflux / Overhead product